renovatebot/renovate/docs/usage/templates.md

 ### encodeURIComponent

-If you want to ..., use the built-in function `encodeURIComponent` like this:
+If you want to convert a string to a valid URI, use the built-in function `encodeURIComponent` like this:

+`{{{encodeURIComponent myvar}}}`

+In the example above `myvar` is the string you want to transform into a valid URI.

+Read the [MDN Web Docs, encodeURIComponent()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/encodeURIComponent) to learn more.

 ### replace

-If you want to ..., use the built-in function `replace` like this:
+If you want to replace some characters in a string, use the built-in function `replace` like this:

+`{{{replace find, replace, context}}}`

+In the example above ...

+Read the [MDN Web Docs, String.prototype.replace()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/replace) to learn more.